 Isle of Man TT 2024: Race schedule, results and how to watch on TV

-The 2024 edition of the Isle of Man TT begins on Saturday with the 103rd running of the famous motorcycle road racing festival.
+The 2024 edition of the Isle of Man TT – the 103rd running of the famous motorcycle road racing festival – is underway with Michael Dunlop securing a record-equalling 26th victory on Saturday.

-A weather-affected qualifying week has left riders catching up on practice time around the 37.73-mile circuit, which takes place entirely on the public roads of the island that sees riders from around the road travel to compete at the two-week festival.
+The win has pulled him level with uncle Joey Dunlop as the most successful rider in the event’s 114-year history.

 What is the Isle of Man TT?